jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Techniques like this do not use the visible content of the HTML, so the consumers of your data have to know to look for this particular invisible content.
-It also adds a layer of complication by relying on digital collections to have APIs or metadata gateways that can be burdensome to setup and expensive for organizations to maintain.
+It also adds a layer of complication by relying on a site to have APIs or metadata gateways that can be burdensome to setup and expensive for organizations to maintain.